AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 For each generated CSR the EST Client SHOULD make a HTTPS request containing the CSR to the `/simpleenroll` endpoint of the EST Server.
 The EST Client SHOULD include the manufacturer installed TLS Client Certificate if present and valid during the TLS handshake with the EST Server.
 If the TLS certificate is no longer valid, the [Expired Manufacturer Issued TLS Client Certificate](#Expired-Manufacturer-Issued-TLS-Client-Certificate) workflow should be followed.

+#### Certificate Request Response

 If the EST Server returns a HTTP 200 response the certificate request was successful and the EST Client should use the returned TLS Certificate and its chain of trust for all further requests to NMOS APIs.
+The EST Client MUST remove any previously issued TLS Certificates and keys.

 If the EST Server returns a HTTP 202, the request was accepted, but the certificate has not been processed yet.
 The response SHOULD include a `Retry-After` header and the EST Client MUST not attempt re-sending the request before the defined time has expired.
 The EST Client SHOULD attempt resending the request an appropriate number times before aborting the certificate request and attempting with an a alternative EST Server.
 [RFC 7030 Section 4.2.3](https://tools.ietf.org/html/rfc7030#section-4.2.3)

 If the EST Server returns any other HTTP response, the request has been unsuccessful, this could be caused by a malformed request, server side error or the EST Client not being authorised.
 The EST Client SHOULD restart the EST workflow with an alternative EST Server if present, else the EST Client SHOULD implement an exponential backoff algorithm, with a staring period of 1 second before retrying.

+If the EST Client is performing a renewal and the request is unsuccessful, the EST Client SHOULD carry on using the existing TLS Certificate if still valid and re-attempt renewal after half of the remaining period of validity has elapsed.
+If the remaining validity is less than 1 day, the EST Client SHOULD implement an exponential backoff algorithm, with a staring period of 1 second before retrying.

 ### Certificate Renewal